top of page

 Location: cheeks, temples

-At risk: darker skin tones
+At risk: darker skin tones, females

 Diffuse Palmoplantar Keratoderma (DPK)